Amino acid: Biodegradable plastics

 Amino acids have been considered as components of biodegradable polymers, which have applications as environmentally friendly packaging and in medicine in drug delivery and the construction of prosthetic implants.
 An interesting example of such materials is polyaspartate, a water-soluble biodegradable polymer that may have applications in disposable diapers and agriculture.
 Due to its solubility and ability to chelate metal ions, polyaspartate is also being used as a biodegradable antiscaling agent and a corrosion inhibitor.
-In addition, the aromatic amino acid tyrosine has been considered as a possible replacement for phenols such as bisphenol A in the manufacture of polycarbonates.

 Synthesis

 Chemical synthesis

 The commercial production of amino acids usually relies on mutant bacteria that overproduce individual amino acids using glucose as a carbon source.
 Some amino acids are produced by enzymatic conversions of synthetic intermediates.
 2-Aminothiazoline-4-carboxylic acid is an intermediate in one industrial synthesis of L-cysteine for example.
 Aspartic acid is produced by the addition of ammonia to fumarate using a lyase.

 Biosynthesis

 In plants, nitrogen is first assimilated into organic compounds in the form of glutamate, formed from alpha-ketoglutarate and ammonia in the mitochondrion.
 For other amino acids, plants use transaminases to move the amino group from glutamate to another alpha-keto acid.
 For example, aspartate aminotransferase converts glutamate and oxaloacetate to alpha-ketoglutarate and aspartate.
 Other organisms use transaminases for amino acid synthesis, too.

 Nonstandard amino acids are usually formed through modifications to standard amino acids.
 For example, homocysteine is formed through the transsulfuration pathway or by the demethylation of methionine via the intermediate metabolite S-adenosylmethionine, while hydroxyproline is made by a post translational modification of proline.

 Microorganisms and plants synthesize many uncommon amino acids.
 For example, some microbes make 2-aminoisobutyric acid and lanthionine, which is a sulfide-bridged derivative of alanine.
 Both of these amino acids are found in peptidic lantibiotics such as alamethicin.
 However, in plants, 1-aminocyclopropane-1-carboxylic acid is a small disubstituted cyclic amino acid that is an intermediate in the production of the plant hormone ethylene.